-We look forward to having you as part of our hybrid annual convention to invest in yourselves, your networks, and your growth.
-Take a moment to be with your med-surg family for a few beautiful days this year at our AMSN Hybrid 30th Annual Convention.
+We look forward to having you as part of our virtual annual convention to invest in yourselves, your networks, and your growth.
+Take a moment to engage with your med-surg family for a few beautiful days this year at our AMSN 30th Annual Virtual Convention.

 COVID Power Talk: Taking Stock during a Pandemic